Mike Fontenot: Philadelphia Phillies (2012)

-Tampa Bay Rays organization (2013–2014)
+Tampa Bay Rays

 The Tampa Bay Rays signed Fontenot to a minor league contract on November 29, 2012.
 He spent the 2013 season playing for the Durham Bulls of the International League.
 In 120 games (417 at bats), he batted .264 with 53 runs scored, 110 hits, four home runs, and 42 RBIs.
 Though he played 82 games at second base, Fontenot also made 15 appearances at shortstop and 13 appearances at third base, serving as a designated hitter, pinch hitter, or pinch runner in his other appearances.
 He became a free agent after the season.

 On January 8, 2014, Fontenot signed a minor league contract with the Washington Nationals.
 He was released on March 26 after hitting just .105 in spring training.
 The Rays signed him again two days later, and Fontenot played with Durham for the second year in a row.
 He was again primarily used as a second baseman (82 games), also making seven appearances at third base and serving as a designated hitter, pinch hitter, or pinch runner in his other appearances.
 In 113 games (398 at bats), he batted .276 with 35 runs scored, 110 hits, three home runs, and 48 RBIs.
 He became a free agent after the season and has not played professional baseball since.